Maulve/Onscreen-Output/README.md

-# Onscreen Output
+# Screen Output
-Onscreen Output is a logging tool made for Godot 4 that allows you to print messages to the screen for debugging and development purposes.
+Screen Output is a logging tool made for Godot 4 that allows you to print messages to the screen for debugging and development purposes.
 It is a fork of [Screen Console by joaoh82](https://github.com/joaoh82/screen_console).

 This fork aims to improve the original.
 A lot of features already got reworked, and will